Welcome to Sara Hopkins Psychotherapy

 Navigating difficult conversations and improving communication

-Managing life transitions, such as career shifts, loss, or identity changes
+Managing life transitions, such as career shifts, relationship loss, and identity changes

 I take an integrative approach and tailor each session to your unique needs and preferences.
 Some of the evidence-based modalities I draw from include: